danielmason89/mcMasterful-books-bdv-103/README.md

 # 📚 Assignment 6: Horizontal Scaling — Bookstore API

 This is the sixth assignment for **BDV 103: Advanced JavaScript through Node.js** at McMaster University Continuing Education.
-The objective was to add tests to our CI pipeline and use them to help us build and design an API for the McMasterful Books warehouse.
+The focus of this assignment was on **horizontal scaling** and **test-driven API development**, including integrating CI pipelines and generating an OpenAPI-compliant client SDK.

 Assignment 6 focused on extending an existing bookstore API by introducing warehouse and order management features, building on test-driven development (TDD), and integrating CI/CD practices.